EDUCBA Logo

 DBMS Multivalued Dependency 1

-From the above table information, we can define that the columns Colour and Manuf_Year are reliant on Model_Num and at the same time self-governing of each other also.
-So, in this case, we can declare that the two columns are Multivalued Dependent on the column named Model_Num.
+From the above table information, we can define that the columns Colour and Manuf_Year rely on Model_Num and, at the same time, are self-governing of each other.
+So, in this case, we can declare that the two columns are Multivalued and Dependent on the column named Model_Num.

 We can view the illustration of these dependencies below: